-An MiQ Certificate is issued for each batch of gas originating from a certified upstream facility, with a certificate grade that indicates the facility’s overall methane emissions performance.
+An MiQ Certificate is issued for each batch of gas originating from a certified upstream asset or facility, with an A-F certificate grade that indicates the asset or facility’s overall methane emissions performance.
 That MiQ Certificate lives in a registry.

 The gas purchaser buys the certified gas at the hub or offtake location from the producer.